shendude/bart-commuter/README.md

 # bart-commuter
-a bart chrome extension
+one-click way to see when your BART trains are arriving

 install at: https://chrome.google.com/webstore/detail/bart-commuter/afkmlnblnbgncdccljkdcjgaihnhmcbk

-to configure for first use:
+# to configure for first use:

 -go into extension option page (right click button, or visit chrome-extension://afkmlnblnbgncdccljkdcjgaihnhmcbk/options.html)